xmr23/commons.xmr.biz/README.md

 The aim of Monero Commons is to provide a media file repository: that makes available public domain and freely-licensed educational media content to all, and that acts as a common repository for the various projects of the Monero community.
 The expression educational is to be understood according to its broad meaning of "providing knowledge, instructional or informative".

-Please contribute via GitHub, IRC, BitcoinTalk, The Monero Project Forum or via EMail: admin@xmr.biz.
+Please contribute via GitHub, IRC, The Bitcoin Forum, The Monero Project Forum or via EMail: admin@xmr.biz.
+ <a href="testRel/myLib">myLib/</a>